FortAwesome/wordpress-fontawesome/readme.txt

 === Font Awesome ===
 Contributors: fontawesome, mlwilkerson, robmadole, frrrances, deathnfudge Stable tag: 4.5.0
-Tags: font, awesome, fontawesome, font-awesome, icon, svg, webfont Requires at least: 4.7
+Tags: FontAwesome, icon, svg icon, iconfont, webfont Requires at least: 5.8
 Tested up to: 6.7
-Requires PHP: 5.6
+Requires PHP: 7.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The official way to use Font Awesome Free or Pro icons on your site, brought to you by the Font Awesome team.
+The official way to use Font Awesome Free or Pro icons on your WordPress site, brought to you by the Font Awesome team.

 == Description ==

-The official way to use Font Awesome Free or Pro icons on your site, brought to you by the Font Awesome team.
+The official way to use Font Awesome Free or Pro icons on your WordPress site, brought to you by the Font Awesome team.

 = Features =

-Our official plugin lets you use Font Awesome the way you want:
+Our official plugin makes it easy to add Font Awesome icons to your pages, posts, and templates and includes the following features:

-* Use Pro or Free icons.
-* Leverage the latest release or a specific version of our icons.
+* Use **Pro or Free icons**, from the latest release or a specific release.
-* Choose the tech, either SVG or Web Font.
-* Take your pick of loading your icons from our classic Font Awesome CDN, or use Font Awesome Kits - the easiest and most efficient way to use Font Awesome icons on the web.
+* Use **custom icons** from your Pro Kits.
+* Use a **Font Awesome Kit** to add any of our icons (including the latest Duotone styles and custom icons!), or select the Font Awesome **CDN for Version 5 icons only**.
-* Turn on automatic compatibility for Font Awesome Version 4 if you - or your plugins - are still using Version 4 syntax.
+* Turn on automatic **compatibility for Font Awesome Version 4** if you - or your plugins - are still using Version 4 syntax.
-* Troubleshoot and resolve issues when multiple versions of Font Awesome are loading on your site from other plugins/themes, which can cause unexpected icon display or technical issues.
+* **Troubleshoot and resolve issues** when multiple versions of Font Awesome are loading on your site from other plugins/themes, which can cause unexpected icon display or technical issues.
-* Make things even awesomer using icons from Font Awesome Version 6.
-* Use your uploaded icons from your Pro Kits.

 == How to Use ==

-**Install and enable the plugin**
+**Install And Enable The Plugin**
 (See the Installation tab for details)

-**Add icons to your pages and posts**
+**How to Add and Style Icons**
-Adding icons works in both the block editor and the classic editor.
+Full docs on how to use the plugin and add icons are available on the [Font Awesome Docs site](https://docs.fontawesome.com/web/use-with/wordpress/add-icons).

+**Add Icons in the Block Editor**
+Once you’ve set up your plugin, you can add icons as blocks or inline with text.

+To add icons as blocks, select the "Font Awesome Icon" block, and then click the "Choose Icon button" to open the Icon Chooser.

+To add icons inline, select the Font Awesome option in the format toolbar to open the Icon Chooser.
+(Note: Inline icons require at least WP 6.3.)

+Once you open the Icon Chooser, add icons by:

+1. Searching for the icon you want - you can **search by icon name, category, or keyword**.
+2. Changing the Family and Style using the drop downs if you want an icon in a different style.
+3. When you see the icon you want, clicking it to enter it into the content of your page or post.

-Once you’ve set up your plugin, you can search and add icons to your pages and posts by choosing the Font Awesome option in the format bar from any text block to open the Icon Chooser.
-(If you want to search and add Pro icons in the Icon Chooser, you'll need to use a Pro Kit.)
+_Note: If you want to search and add Pro icons in the Icon Chooser, make sure you set your plugin to use a Pro Kit._

+**Add Icons in The Classic Editor**
-Or you can [use the icon names in shortcodes or HTML](https://fontawesome.com/icons?d=gallery).
-When you use shortcodes, you add the name of the icon and a prefix, where [the prefix is the style of icon](https://fontawesome.com/how-to-use/on-the-web/referencing-icons/basic-use) you want to use.
-Note that you don’t need to include the `fa-` part of the name.
-And if you don’t include any prefix, the icon will default to the Solid style.
+If you need to add icons in the classic editor, you can [use the icon names in shortcodes or HTML](https://fontawesome.com/icons?d=gallery).
+Add an icon using shortcodes to any text area - just add the name of the icon and a style prefix, where [the prefix is the style of icon](https://fontawesome.com/how-to-use/on-the-web/referencing-icons/basic-use) you want to use.
+Note that you don’t need to include the `fa-` part of the icon name.
+And if you don’t include any style prefix, the icon will default to the Classic Solid style.

 The shortcode for an icon looks like this:

 `[icon name="stroopwafel"]`

-`[icon name="stroopwafel" prefix="fal"]`
+`[icon name="stroopwafel" prefix="fa-sharp fa-light"]`

-Get the details on all the shortcode options in the [Font Awesome WordPress docs](https://fontawesome.com/how-to-use/on-the-web/using-with/wordpress#add-icons).

 You can also use basic HTML with [standard Font Awesome syntax](https://fontawesome.com/how-to-use/on-the-web/referencing-icons/basic-use), like this:

-`<i class="fas fa-stroopwafel"></i>`
+`<i class="fa-solid fa-stroopwafel"></i>`

 **Using Pro Icons and Features**
-To use a Kit, create a [Kit on FontAwesome.com](https://fontawesome.com/kits) and select "Pro icons" in the settings.
-Then grab your [API Token from your Font Awesome account page](https://fontawesome.com/account#api-tokens) to add into the WordPress Kit settings.
+To use a Kit to power your icons, [create a Kit on FontAwesome.com](https://fontawesome.com/kits) and select "Pro icons" in the Kit Settings tab.
+Then grab your [API Token from your Font Awesome Account page](https://fontawesome.com/account#api-tokens) and add it to your WordPress plugin settings.

-To add Pro icons with the CDN, you'll need to add your domain to the list allowed domains on your [Font Awesome account CDN Settings page](https://fontawesome.com/account/cdn) and use shortcodes or HTML to add the icons into your content.
+To use the CDN to power your icons, know that you will **only be able to use icons from Version 5**.
+To enable Pro icons, add your site's domain to the list allowed domains on your [Font Awesome CDN Settings page](https://fontawesome.com/account/cdn) and then use shortcodes or HTML to add the icons into your content.

-If you're using the Icon Chooser, you'll need to use a Pro Kit.
-(The CDN can only search and add Free icons - use shortcodes or HTML to add Pro icons when using the CDN).

 **Troubleshooting with the Plugin**
 Font Awesome icons are popular, so lots of themes and plugins also load Font Awesome, and sometimes their version can conflict with yours.
 So we created a way to help you find and prevent those conflicting versions from affecting your icons: **The Conflict Detection Scanner**.